programarivm/fuzzy-matching-cypher/README.md

     cp .env.example .env

-This is the encryption algorithm key consisting in both a foreground alphabet and a background alphabet.
+This is the encryption algorithm key consisting in both a foreground alphabet and a background alphabet:

+    FUZZY_MATCHING_FOREGROUND_ALPHABET="Arabic,HangulJamo,Phoenician"
+    FUZZY_MATCHING_BACKGROUND_ALPHABET="AlchemicalSymbols,Tibetan"

+The unicode ranges available can be found at [programarivm/unicode-ranges](https://github.com/programarivm/unicode-ranges/tree/master/src/Range)

 ### Encryption Example